flapjack/flapjack.io/USING.md

 You'll need a working C compiler installed for the gems above with binary components (`eventmachine`, `yajl-ruby` and `hiredis`).

-We want to remove the number of gems that Flapjack relies on -- any pull requests will be gratefully received.
+We want to lower the number of gems that Flapjack relies on -- any pull requests will be gratefully received.

 ## What components do